 The River Thames is the subject of many publications.
-On this page, we feature the Society's publications and those of individual members.
+On this page, we feature the Society's publications, those of individual members and those recommended by RTS members.

 The River Thames Society publishes Thames Guardian, the colourful quarterly magazine looking at all aspects of the river.